Royapettah: History

 In 1819, the Madras Eye Infirmary (MEI) was founded in the neighbourhood.
 It remains the oldest specialist eye hospital in Asia and the second oldest in the world.
 Modelled on Moorfields Eye Hospital in London, the hospital was moved to Egmore in 1884 and became the Government Ophthalmic Hospital in 1886.
 The Government Royapettah Hospital was opened in 1911.
 The first superintendent of the hospital was Col. C. Donovan.

 In 1858, Monahan Girls' School, one of the oldest Protestant schools, was opened in Royapettah.
 In 1928, the neighbourhood had one of the earliest school for physical education in the Wesley School.
 The Royapettah post office appeared in 1834 as a subsidiary of the General Post Office at George Town.
 With the opening of the Woodlands Hotel in 1938 and the Modern Hindu Hotel on General Patter's Road, the neighbourhood became the home to the first Indian-style, vegetarian hotels in the city.

 In the 1930s, a clock tower was built in the neighbourhood.
 Gani and Sons, formerly known as the South India Watch Company, provided the clock instrument for the clock tower.

 By the middle of the 20th century, Anna Salai had become the hub of automobile manufacturers in South India, including conglomerates such as Simson, Addison Motor Company, Royal Enfield, South India Automotive Company, George Oaks of the Amalgamations Group, Standard Motor Products of India, and TVS Motor Company.
 This, coupled with low rental rates in the nearby streets, resulted in automobile spare manufacturers and dealers opening shops in the region, including Pudupet, Chintadripet, General Patters Road, Whites Road, State Bank Street and so forth.
 General Patters Road became the hub of automobile service and spare dealers.
 This resulted in the region coming to be called The Detroit of India.

+Roads and street names

+The road network of Royapettah developed substantially during the late eighteenth and nineteenth centuries as Madras expanded beyond the older settlements surrounding Fort St George.
+The Chennai Metropolitan Development Authority records that Royapettah High Road was among the roads formed to provide access to the new residential areas occupied during this expansion.
+Several adjoining roads retained the names of military officers, civil servants and property owners associated with colonial Madras, while others were subsequently renamed after Indian political, literary and theatrical figures.